Do you want an exciting beverage to whisk away the heat during sunny days?

 - Once you’ve mastered this recipe, you might also want to try my other creamy and sweet coffee recipes such as the caramel macchiato, espresso con panna, and iced cappuccino.

 I hope you enjoyed this easy Vietnamese iced coffee recipe and learned something new about this unique drink.
 It’s one of my favorite ways to cool down and perk up at the same time.

 Remember to add some real coconut meat and blend it together if you want to go all-in on this recipe.

 And if you’re feeling adventurous, you can also try other variations of Vietnamese iced coffee, such as adding egg yolk, pandan paste, or avocado.
-So go ahead and make yourself a delicious glass of ca phe sua da and let me know in the comments how the recipe worked for you.
+So go ahead, skip the typical iced coffee today and make yourself a delicious glass of ca phe sua da.
+Let me know in the comments how the recipe worked for you.